If your child is in a spica (body) cast, it can pose a series of challenges both for you and your youngster.

 After the Cast

 When the cast comes off, your baby’s skin might be flaky or discolored, and the limb might seem a bit small.
 These things are to be expected, and they’ll go back to normal.

-Your doctor may want your child to wear a brace for a while longer, depending on how she’s healing.
+Your doctor may want your child to wear a brace for a while longer, depending on how they're healing.